(OCR) A-Level Media Studies

 Media Messages

 Media Messages is the first paper.
-There are 70 marks available, the exam lasts for 2 hours and it is divided into two sections.
+The exam lasts for 2 hours and is divided into two sections with 70 marks available.

 Section A: News and Online Media